 Apply static grass to your model with white glue.
 When dry, apply a coat of spray matte vanish.
 Trim grass if necessary.
 THEN prime and paint to desired colors.

-A very handsome urban base, created with kitty litter, chunks of plastic, and some screen material
+A very handsome urban base can be created with kitty litter, chunks of plastic, and some screen material

 If you want your models to be truly unique, try basing them with real rocks!
 We got this tip from Benjamin Durbin of BatReps.
 He writes: “I buy slate from a hardware store, at about 3 bucks for a 50 lb bag– I’m sure it’s meant to be used in flower gardens or something.
 I don’t recall the last time I bought something at the hardware store that wasn’t 40K related.
 I use vice grips to break down the slate chunks into roughly 40k sized bases.”